anointingmayami/aoscc/README.md

 ![GitHub Dark](https://github.com/aoscc/aoscc/blob/main/assets/img/Membership%20Card.jpg)

-Begin your membership career at AOSCC with just $10 per month.
+Begin your membership career at AOSCC.
 As a member, you are authorized to attend our paid events, workshop and conferences for free.
-You also benefits from our community benefits such as becoming a Speaker, Repo Contributor, Paid Projects & Gigs, and many more.
-Kindly [apply here](https://flutterwave.com/pay/aoscc) to subscribe.
+You also get the opportunity to be a Speaker, Repo Contributor, Paid Projects & Gigs, and many more.
+Kindly [subscribe to our sponsor](http://swaqdigital.com/).

 # Contact Info:

-For official feedback, support, projects, sponsorship and more, kindly contact us at [asourcecommunity@gmail.com](mailto:asourcecommunity@gmail.com)
+For official feedback, support, projects, sponsorship and more, kindly contact us at [support@swaqdigital.com](mailto:support@swaqdigital.com)

 # Resourceful Links: